dennissxz/data-science-handbook/31-regression/13-lm-extension.md

 In terms of bias, if we say the model with $X_p$ is "true", then $\operatorname{E}\left( \hat{\beta}_k \right)$ is probably closer to $\beta_k$ according to the equation described in the above [section](lm-omit-variable).

+## Special Observations

+### Outliers

+What if an outlier exists?

+- If outlier is a mistake (typo) you can drop it (or correct it)

+- If outlier is valid but unusual, look for robustness – does dropping it change answer?

+- If it does change answer, report both versions – and argue for the approach you think more appropriate

 ## Multicollinearity

 Definition (Multicollinearity)